techatpark/sjson/README.md

 # SJson

-SJson is a json parser for server side workloads.
+SJson is a **lightweight json parser for server side workloads**.
 It tries to get optimized memory and performance with below goals.

 1. Represent Json in native format.
 2. No external dependencies